OVERVIEW

 Situation

-Millikin University is a residential liberal arts university located within the corporate limits of the City of Decatur, Illinois.
-It covers approximately eighty four (84) acres of land space with nearly one million square feet of building space.
-The university operates year round with its peak occupancy and usage following a traditional academic calendar from
+Millikin University is a residential institution located within the corporate limits of the City of Decatur, Illinois, encompassing approximately eighty-four (84) acres and nearly one million square feet of academic, residential, and support facilities.
+The University operates year-round, with peak population during the traditional academic calendar (mid-August through late May).
+During peak periods, the campus population includes approximately:

 Assumptions

-Millikin University officials recognize that emergency response, rescue, and control duties are outside of their institutions expertise and resource base capabilities.
+Millikin University officials recognize that emergency response, rescue, and hazard mitigation are outside of their institutions expertise and resource base capabilities.
 Millikin University also understands that as a residential higher education institution we have a significant responsibility to prepare for any threat to our community and prepare a response to complement the anticipated emergency services response to a campus emergency.

-With these assumptions in mind, this Emergency Preparedness Plan establishes an Emergency Response Team (ERT) that ascertains the scope of an incident and advises the University President.
-The Emergency Response Team establishes response strategies and tactics, deploys resources and initiates the emergency recovery process.
-The designated ERT leader and 鈥渋ncident commander鈥 is the Director of Public Safety.
+With these assumptions in mind, this Emergency Preparedness Plan establishes an Incident Response Team (IRT) that ascertains the scope of an incident and advises the University President.
+The Incident Response Team establishes response strategies and tactics, deploys resources, and initiates the emergency recovery process.
+The designated IRT leader and 鈥淚ncident Commander鈥 is the Director of Public Safety.

-• The Emergency Plan is activated and a subset of the ERT determines the magnitude of the emergency.
+- The Emergency Plan is activated and a subset of the IRT determines the magnitude of the emergency.
 The Emergency Operations Center (EOC) may be opened.

-• The Emergency Plan is activated and the entire ERT mobilizes at the EOC.
+- The Emergency Plan is activated and the entire IRT mobilizes at the EOC.

 GENERAL EMERGENCY PREPAREDNESS PLAN